-Lastly, attacking more semantic phrasings for topics instead of relying on generic keyword that are unnatural to actual conversation will help you adapt to more natural user-search engine interactions.
+Lastly, attacking more semantic phrasings for topics instead of relying on a generic keyword that is unnatural to the actual conversation will help you adapt to more natural user-search engine interactions.

 Mobile Results: Stingy Mobile Searches

-The increased mobilization of search has had a strong influence on the way we search marketers perform keyword research and strategize our content roadmaps.
-It’s had greater effects, still, on the way we promote our content and target niche users.
+The increased mobilization of search has had a strong influence on the way we search marketers to perform keyword research and strategize our content roadmaps.
+It’s had greater effects, still, on the way, we promote our content and target niche users.

 Single Result mobile SERPs

 Google recently threw another curveball at us mobile search marketers with its implementation of the Gboard.
 The customized keyboard links Google’s mobile-first algorithms with its predictive search capabilities.

 The Gboard is a Google infused keyboard, simply put.

 What is significant about the GBoard, however, is that it has a default preference for Knowledge Graph answers and Featured Snippets.
 That means that connected content, as well as direct answers and definitions, take priority for Google’s mobile SERPs.
 And with the Gboard, the real estate value of that SERP has never been higher.

 Notice anything funny about the mobile SERP above?
 Like how there is only one ?!